Simple living: Secular and political

-Henry David Thoreau, an American naturalist and author, is often considered to have made the classic secular statement advocating a life of simple and sustainable living in his book Walden (1854).
+Henry David Thoreau, an American naturalist and author, made the classic secular advocacy of a life of simple and sustainable living in his book Walden (1854).
 Thoreau conducted a two-year experiment living a plain and simple life on the shores of Walden Pond.
+He concluded: "Our life is frittered away by detail.
+Simplify, simplify, simplify!
+I say, let your affairs be as two or three, and not a hundred or a thousand; instead of a million count half a dozen, and keep your accounts on your thumb-nail."

 In Victorian Britain, Henry Stephens Salt, an admirer of Thoreau, popularised the idea of "Simplification, the saner method of living".
 Other British advocates of the simple life included Edward Carpenter, William Morris, and the members of the "Fellowship of the New Life".
 Carpenter popularised the phrase the "Simple Life" in his essay Simplification of Life in his England's Ideal (1887).

 C.R.
 Ashbee and his followers also practised some of these ideas, thus linking simplicity with the Arts and Crafts movement.
 British novelist John Cowper Powys advocated the simple life in his 1933 book A Philosophy of Solitude.
 John Middleton Murry and Max Plowman practised a simple lifestyle at their Adelphi Centre in Essex in the 1930s.

 Irish poet Patrick Kavanagh championed a "right simplicity" philosophy based on ruralism in some of his work.

 George Lorenzo Noyes, a naturalist, mineralogist, development critic, writer, and artist, is known as the Thoreau of Maine.
 He lived a wilderness lifestyle, advocating through his creative work a simple life and reverence for nature.
 During the 1920s and 1930s, the Vanderbilt Agrarians of the Southern United States advocated a lifestyle and culture centered upon traditional and sustainable agrarian values as opposed to the progressive urban industrialism which dominated the Western world at that time.